These books are available for checkout in the Battersby Lasallian Collection in Plough Library.

-The first president, Brother Maurelian Sheel, came from Pass Christian, Mississippi, along with three other Brothers displaced by Great Chicago Fire.
-The new college on Adams Avenue was dedicated on Sunday, November 19, 1871.
+The first president, Brother Maurelian Sheel, came to Memphis from Pass Christian, Mississippi.
+He was joined by three other Brothers displaced by Great Chicago Fire.
+The new college on Adams Street was dedicated on Sunday, November 19, 1871.
 It opened its doors with four Christian Brothers and 87 students.

 Brother Maurelian served as President multiple times, in 1871-1891, 1894-1899, and again in 1904-1909.
 During his time, Christian Brothers College served as a combined elementary school, high school, and college that granted diplomas, bachelor's, and master's degrees.